thcolin/thcol.in/hexo/source/_posts/customize-bootstrap-bower-install.md

 ## LESS

-If we look closer in the source of the library, we can found a `less` folder at the root, which contains many `less` files including the main file of the folder, the `bootstrap.less` file which merge all other `less` files :
+If we look closer in the source of the library, we can found a `less` folder at the root, which contains many `less` files including the main file of the folder, `bootstrap.less` which merge all other `less` files :

 ```less
 // Core variables and mixins